 People contract herpes by kissing or touching infected saliva, mucous membranes, or skin.
 Because the virus is highly contagious, most people have been infected before adulthood.

-There are three stages to oral herpes after being infected:
+There are three stages of oral herpes after being infected:

 - Primary infection: The virus enters your skin or mucous membrane and reproduces.
 During this stage, oral sores and other symptoms, such as fever, may develop.
 However, the virus may not cause any sores and symptoms.
 You may not even know that you have it.
 This is called asymptomatic infection.
 Asymptomatic infections occur twice as often as the disease with symptoms.

 - Latency: From the infected site, the virus moves to a mass of nervous tissue in your spine called the dorsal root ganglion.
 There, the virus reproduces again and becomes inactive.